zhyifei/docs.zh-cn/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     Dim instance As WorkflowApplicationInstance = _
         WorkflowApplication.GetInstance(WorkflowInstanceId, store)

-    'Use the persisted WorkflowIdentity to retrieve the correct workflow 'definition from the dictionary.
+    ' Use the persisted WorkflowIdentity to retrieve the correct workflow ' definition from the dictionary.
     Dim wf As Activity = _
         WorkflowVersionMap.GetWorkflowDefinition(instance.DefinitionIdentity)

-    'Associate the WorkflowApplication with the correct definition Dim wfApp As WorkflowApplication = _
-        New WorkflowApplication(wf, instance.DefinitionIdentity)
+    ' Associate the WorkflowApplication with the correct definition Dim wfApp As New WorkflowApplication(wf, instance.DefinitionIdentity)
     ```

     ```csharp